Deepdive543443/ncnn-android-nanodet/README.md

 # ncnn-android-nanodet-plus
-This a fork of ncnn-android-nanodet for testing Nanodet Plus performance on my phone
+This a fork of ncnn-android-nanodet for testing some light weight object detection on Android
+- NanodetPlus
+- FastestDet

+To build this project, you will need to modify the CMakeList to link opencv-mobbile and ncnn, set gradle JDK to Java 1.8, and add ndk location to local.properties.

 # ncnn-android-nanodet(Original ReadME.md)